Adds 3D tree to the current scene, using latitude/longitude or coordinates in the reference system defined by the extent object.

 }

-#Change the canopy width ratio (compared to the height)
+#Change the crown width ratio (compared to the height)

 render_tree(extent = attr(montereybay,"extent"), heightmap = montereybay,